programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 impresso/data/{EXP-1900.jsonl.bz2,GDL-1900.jsonl.bz2}.jsonl.bz2
 ```

-You can monitor Passim's progress while running by pointing your browser to the address `localhost:4040` where the `spark` dashboard can be accessed (Figure 2).
+You can monitor Passim's progress while running by pointing your browser to the address `localhost:4040` where the Spark dashboard can be accessed (Figure 2).

 {% include figure.html filename="spark-dashboard.png" caption="Figure 2.
 Screenshot of the Spark dashboard while running Passim." %}